Table of content

 The accumulation of lymphatic fluid (protein-rich fluid) leading to swelling, discomfort, and potential complications is known as Lymphedema.
 Pneumatic compression devices (PCDs) help manage this condition, especially for home-based therapy.
 These compression devices utilise inflatable garments.
 Once a garment, may it be a leg sleeve, arm sleeve, or a jacket, is worn, programmable, gradient and & focused therapy with the help of air pressure can be carried out.
 This therapy enhances lymphatic drainage and reduces oedema (swelling due to the protein-rich fluid trapped).

-In this Blog, we will explore the best Pneumatic compression device for Lymphodema with facts and figure to help you choose the best one perfectly.
+In this Blog, we will explore the best Pneumatic compression device for Lymphodema with facts and figures to help you choose the best one perfectly.

 PCDs function by sequentially inflating and deflating chambers within a sleeve worn over the affected limb.
 This mimics the natural muscle pump action, promoting lymph fluid movement and alleviating swelling.
 Such devices are particularly beneficial for patients who have not responded adequately to conservative treatments like compression garments, exercise, and elevation.